 Inspect wrist and neck seal for cracks or damage.
 If the edges of the seals are cracked or torn, it could indicate that the seals are damaged and could fail.
-Replace seals as necessary.
+Do not dive in this case.

 Remove any rings, watches and jewellery with sharp points before donning your suit.
 Do not wear anything that could catch the seals or tear them.